Visa Types for Scholars/ Employees at UNM

 B-1, W-B: Business Visas and Visa Waiver

 The B-1 category is appropriate for aliens who wish to come to the United States to engage in temporary commercial, business, or professional activities related to their employment or business abroad, provided that the U.S. activity does not constitute "employment" in the U.S. State Department regulations.
 The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the United States for business or tourism for 90 days or less without obtaining a U.S. visa.
 Those entering for business purposes as defined in INA § 101(a)(15)(B) are admitted in WB status.
 Those entering for purposes of pleasure as defined in the INA 101(a)(15)(B) are admitted in WT status.
+For more information about payments to B-Visa holders, please visit here.

 F-1 Students on Practical Training